-Wolf introduced new high-quality countertop convection ovens to its line of full-size ovens and ranges, including the Wolf Gourmet countertop oven Elite that was released in 2018.
+Wolf introduced new high-quality countertop convection ovens to its line of full-size ovens and ranges, including the Wolf Gourmet countertop convection oven Elite which was released in 2018.

-These countertop ovens, the original Wolf Gourmet countertop oven and the Wolf Gourmet countertop oven Elite that replaced it are part of a new line of small appliances from world-famous Subzero-Wolf.
+These countertop ovens, the original Wolf Gourmet countertop convection oven, and the Wolf Gourmet countertop oven Elite that replaced it are part of a new line of small appliances from world-famous Subzero-Wolf.

 New Kitchen Life is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.